Gynecomastia

 Gynecomastia is usually a benign (noncancerous) condition.
 It may be linked to many different causes of hormone changes.
 In many cases, the cause isn’t known.

-Gynecomastia is often caused by changes in levels of the female hormone (estrogen) and the male hormone (testosterone).
+Gynecomastia is often caused by changes in levels of the hormones estrogen and testosterone.
 But it can be caused by other things as well.

-Some diseases and medical conditions may also cause gynecomastia.
+Some diseases and health conditions may also cause gynecomastia.
 These include:

 • Liver diseases